 Carpets are used for their soft fluffy surfaces.
 They help reduce noise and even act as an insulator that helps improve your home’s heating and cooling system.
 However, as many love carpets in their home they can be hard to take care of.
 There are a number of varying factors that can stain and damage carpet in your home.
-Heart of Texas Chem-Dry LLC will share the top carpet destroyers and how to help reduce their affects on the carpets in your home.
+Heart of Texas Chem-Dry will share the top carpet destroyers and how to help reduce their affects on the carpets in your home.

 Old Pet Urine Stains, Odors & Carpet Damage